March 10th, 7:30 pm

 (USA, documentary, 1994, 46 min, vostf, New Liberty Productions)

-While the cameramen placed under his direction recorded views of the entire advance, from Normandy to Berlin, George Stevens captured personally and with a 16mm cam ra in colors everyday or exceptional moments of this unique adventure.
+While the cameramen placed under his direction recorded views of the Normandy advance to Berlin, George Stevens captured, personally and with a 16mm camera in color, everyday or exceptional moments of this unique adventure.

 In the presence of